Elliptic curves and finitely generated Galois groups: Introduction

-We remark that merely showing there exists some finite extension $L/K$ for which we can construct an infinite subset of $A_0(L)$ is very easy.
+We remark that merely showing there exists some finite extension $\tilde L/\tilde K$ for which we can construct an infinite subset of $A(\tilde L)$ is very easy.
 Finding such an extension and such a subset for which one can prove that the traces generate an infinite rank group is much more difficult.
 What is good about the combinatorial construction mentioned above is that the points it produces behave in some sense as if they were of positive density, and this offers hope of proving the claim of infinite rank.

-To implement this idea, in \S5, we first use Chebotarev density to show that for any finite sequence $Q_1,Q_2,Q_3,\ldots, Q_N$ of points of the form \eqref{Q-construction}, there exists a specialization of $A_0$ to an elliptic curve $E/\F_p$ such that the subgroup of $E(\F_p)$ generated by the $Q_i$ in the sequence is of arbitrarily large index in $E(\F_p)$.
+To implement this idea, in \S4, we first use Chebotarev density to show that for any finite sequence $Q_1,Q_2,Q_3,\ldots, Q_N$ of points of the form \eqref{Q-construction}, there exists a specialization of $A$ to an elliptic curve $E/\F_p$ such that the subgroup of $E(\F_p)$ generated by the $Q_i$ in the sequence is of arbitrarily large index in $E(\F_p)$.
 We then show that the proportion of elements of $E(\F_p)$ which can be represented by reducing points from \eqref{Q-construction} is bounded away from $0$.
 Together these two facts imply that the group generated by points from \eqref{Q-construction} cannot be generated by any finite set, which finishes the proof.
+This argument was suggested to us by the large sieve approach to proving quantitative Hilbert irreducibility.
+However, there is a key difference in that in our case we are trying to find a sufficiently good upper bound for ``density'' rather than proving that it is zero, and this can be achieved with a single large prime $p$; no actual sieving is needed.